 Nutrients Lacking in Phoenix Soil

 Nitrogen is important for your plant’s protein production.
-Too little nitrogen means your plant’s growth will be stunted.
+A lack of nitrogen can stunt a plant’s growth.

 Plants need phosphorus to transfer energy such as needed in cell division.
 Phosphorus encourages root growth.